-This simple peach crumble is the one of the best and easiest summer desserts you can make!
+This quick and easy peach crumble recipe is made with fresh peaches and the best crispy crumble topping without oats, you can swap in canned peaches and even make it gluten-free easily!
 Only a handful of ingredients, and it takes just 15 minutes to put them all together.

-Peach crumble is just about the simplest thing that you can ask for in a summer dessert.
+Peach crumble is just about the simplest recipe that you can ask for in terms of an easy, homemade summer dessert.
 7 ingredients, two bowls, a bare minimum of mixing, and pop that heavenly concoction into the oven.

-The filling is full of tender, juicy peaches and gets a bit of tartness from lemon juice.
-The crumble topping is buttery and crisp, with brown sugar to give it amazing texture and sweetness.
+The simple filling is full of tender, juicy peaches and gets a bit of tartness from lemon juice, while the crumble topping is buttery and crisp, with brown sugar in the recipe to give it amazing texture and sweetness.

 Jump to:

-You only need a few simple ingredients to make peach crumble magic!
+You only need a few simple ingredients for this easy recipe to make peach crumble magic!

 For the peach filling

-- Fresh peaches: Obviously.
-Look for ripe peaches that just give to the touch when squeezed.
+- Fresh peaches: Look for ripe peaches that just give to the touch when squeezed.
 Freestone peaches will be easier to work with if you can find them.
+See the expert tips section below about making this peach crumble recipe with canned peaches.

 - Lemon juice and lemon zest: I lovelovelove the lemon in this recipe.
-This crumble is SWEET, and you need that tartness from the lemon juice.
-It also helps the peaches keep their shape.
+The crumble topping is SWEET so you need that tartness from the lemon juice, and it also helps the peaches keep their shape.
 The lemon zest adds a beautiful aroma.

 - Corn starch: I prefer to use corn starch as a thickening agent in fruit pies because you don't get the flour-y taste and I like the juicy results.
 And you only need a little bit for this recipe.
 If you prefer to substitute flour, see the FAQ section below.

-- White sugar: We're going to use the white sugar to macerate the peaches and get those juices flowing!
+- Granulated sugar: We're going to use the white sugar to macerate the peaches and get those juices flowing!

 - Butter: Cold butter from the fridge cut into small cubes as you would for pie crust.